List of The Young and the Restless characters introduced in 2015: Winston Mobley

+Winston Mobley, played by Ryan Caltagirone, made his first appearance on March 24, 2015.
+He was introduced as the "ambitious" attorney hired by Christine Blair (Lauralee Bell) in her case Neil Winters (Kristoff St. John), who accidentally caused Christine to get run over.
+One of the soap's head writers, Charles Pratt Jr., said of the character, "Winning [the case], putting Neil away, will add another feather in [Winston's] cap.
+He is confident and focused, and as a result is Neil's worst enemy".
+It was hinted that Neil's ex-wife, Hilary Curtis (Mishael Morgan), would have sex with Winston in order to help protect Neil.

 Marisa Sierras

+Marisa Sierras, played by Sofia Pernas, made her first appearance on June 2, 2015.
+She was introduced as the ex-girlfriend of Marco Annicelli (Peter Bergman) during the storyline where he took of the life of his doppelganger, Jack Abbott (Bergman).

+In March 2016, Pernas was dropped to recurring status due to budgetary cuts.
+It was initially reported that the actress had been let go from the show, but a CBS spokesperson confirming that Pernas would continue to be seen as Marisa.
+Michael Fairman from Michael Fairman TV reported that fans were annoyed by the apparent news of her "sudden" departure.

 Emma Randall

 Emma Randall, portrayed by Alice Greczyn, was introduced in September 2015 as the sister of Gwen Randall.
 Greczyn's casting was announced on August 7, 2015, through Soaps In Depth.
 The role would be recurring.
-Greczyn’s role was diminished, when the soap faced budgetary cuts.
+Greczyn's role was diminished, when the soap faced budgetary cuts.

 Luca Santori

 Luca Santori, portrayed by Miles Gaston Villanueva, is introduced as the estranged husband of Marisa Sierras (Sofia Pernas).
 The series had released a casting call for role in July 2015.
 Villanueva's casting was announced on August 10, 2015.
 The actor had previously appeared on the series in a bit part of a priest assisting Nikki Newman (Melody Thomas Scott) with locating her long lost son, Dylan McAvoy (Steve Burton).

 In 2015, Villanueva was cast in the newly created role of Luca Santori and is revealed to be the estranged husband of Marisa Sierras (Sofia Pernas), the girlfriend of Noah Newman (Robert Adamson).
 Luca would later grant Marisa a divorce so that she could pursue a serious romantic relationship with Noah.
 Luca was also briefly engaged to Nicholas Newman (Joshua Morrow) and Phyllis Abbott's (Gina Tognoni) daughter Summer Newman (Hunter King), before the engagement was called off when it was revealed by Victoria Newman's (Amelia Heinle) boyfriend, Travis Crawford (Michael Roark), at Luca and Summer's engagement party that Luca was responsible for the destruction of the oil rigs owned by Newman Enterprises and he was arrested for that crime and sent to prison.